exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 baseline_p0 <- (apr_new_p0 + apr_prev_p0*3 + may_new_p0)/5
 ```

 The minimum intervention effect can be seen as the minimum odds ratio of practical interest associated with intervention allocation.
-In our case, we established that an increase of 4 percentage points in the rate of businesses that respond by the deadline would be consider successful in terms of saving resources for response chasing.
+In our case, we established that an increase of 4 percentage points in the rate of businesses that respond to the survey by the deadline would be considered successful in terms of resources saved from response chasing.

 ``` r
 # minimum desired effect